 Categories

 The most important challenge for this night photography photo was however to avoid taking pictures of too many tourists walking in the foreground.
 When they are in five close-up photos, people form what are called “ghost images“.
 You see them in duplicate or triplicate, half decomposed.
 They are useful when comes the time to add special effects, but this is not the case in the scene above.

-Click on the link for more pictures of Québec City and Île d’Orléans in autumn on my blog.
+Click on the link for more pictures of Québec City and Île d’Orléans in Autumn on my blog.

+Categories